alvanet/typical-todo-List---JavaScript/README.md

 # typical-todo-List---JavaScript
 My first ToDo list
-This is a simple ToDo List WebApp all JavaScript via main.js You can change or remove the logo in the style.css area.
+This is a simple ToDo List WebApp.
+You can change or remove the logo in the style.css area.
 Its very hackable to make large or small, just own it!
 I would like to make is a phone app and use iphone memory in stead of my hosting server.